andreas-vester/ProjectVote/ai_docs/masterplan.md

-# Master Plan: Funding Application Management System Development
+# Master Plan: ProjectVote Development

-This document outlines the high-level development phases for the Funding Application Management System.
+This document outlines the high-level development phases for ProjectVote.
 Each section represents a major area of work that will be broken down into more detailed tasks in separate markdown documents.

 ## 1. Core Backend Development
 ### 1.1 Database Schema Definition